Introduction

 2. Security and Compliance

 Analogy: Securing your data in the public cloud can feel like living in a gated community—you trust the system, but you’re still dependent on someone else for security.
 A private cloud is like owning your own land, where you control the security systems and decide who enters and leaves.
+Many organizations seek to improve security by moving workloads back to private environments, reducing risks and gaining greater oversight of sensitive information.

 For more on the importance of data control, check out Why Data Sovereignty Should Matter to Us All.